ewilkie/nimpress/preprocess/Preprocess_README.txt

 Notes on Linkage disequalibrium proxy substitution:
-SNPS can only be substituted if they are in the 1000 Genome reference panel and have GRCh37 coordinates.
+SNPs can only be substituted if they are in the 1000 Genome reference panel and have GRCh37 coordinates.
 Therefore if GRCh38 is selected and LDproxy parameters specified, the LDproxy functionality will be turned off

+monoallelic in the population selected will be removed

 dbSNP version 151 (Database of Single Nucleotide Polymorphisms [DBSNP], 2007) is used to match query RS numbers with the genomic coordinates (GRCh37) of the SNPs of interest https://www.frontiersin.org/articles/10.3389/fgene.2020.00157/full